hammelm/mempeek/README.md

 keyword is encountered, the execution of the subroutine is stopped and control flow returns to the caller.

 Parameters are either scalars or arrays.
-Scalar parameters are passed by value.
-To use arrays as function parameters, empty square brackets must be added after the parameter name.
-Arrays are passed by reference.
+To use arrays as function parameters, empty square brackets must be added to the parameter name.
+Scalar parameters are passed by value, and arrays are passed by reference.
 When changing an array in a function or procedure, the array is also changed in the scope of the caller.
+This is not the case for scalar variables.

 Variables which are defined within the subroutine body are not visible outside of the subroutine body, and variables defined outside of the subroutine body are not visible